Christmas Top 10 Powder Resorts

-It’s a new year we’re reporting on snowfall and snowpack, providing you with the top 10 powder resorts at the start of 2021!
-It’s been an average powder season and the question is, who has the most snow?
-In this season’s Top 10, once again it’s no surprise that the top resorts with the most snowfall are in British Columbia—with Whistler in the lead, followed by Revelstoke.
+We’re reporting on snowfall and snowpack, providing you with the top 10 powder resorts this Christmas!
+It’s been a great powder season and the question is, who has the most snow?
+In this season’s Top 10, once again it’s no surprise that the top resorts with the most snowfall are in British Columbia—with Revy in the lead, followed by Fernie.

-Whistler received 167cms of snow in the last seven days.
+Fernie received 122cms of snow in the last seven days.
 This is a powder cycle that makes powder dreams come true!
-Combine that with the US border being closed and travel restrictions throughout Canada, the locals enjoyed what revived memories of powder days in the early 90’s!
+Combine that with the -20c temps and the locals enjoyed what revived memories of powder days in the early 90’s!

 British Columbia is the number one destination for powder in North America because of its consistent and reliable snowfall.
 Powder compared “total snowfall” at lift serviced resorts throughout the powder region.
 Most lift-serviced resorts are close to towns for convenience and as a result, at lower elevations and their snowpacks reflect the elevation.
 Backcountry powder facilities are generally in the wilderness and at higher elevations and have considerably more snowfall.
 Chatter Creek Snowcats or Northern Escape Heli has more snow than any of the lift serviced resorts.